TRUNCATE TABLE is normally

 logged and replicated using row-based format when the binary

-logging mode is ROW
+logging mode is ROW or

-.
+MIXED.
 However this caused issues when

-logging or replicating, in STATEMENT
+logging or replicating, in STATEMENT or

-mode, tables that used transactional
+MIXED mode, tables that used transactional

-storage engines such as InnoDB
+storage engines such as InnoDB when

 the transaction isolation level was READ

-or READ UNCOMMITTED
+COMMITTED or READ UNCOMMITTED,

 which precludes statement-based logging.